 Sit Pretty and Teach Happy: The Best Office Chairs for Teachers Who Work from Home

-Ok, so, first of all…I once taught on an upturned bucket in a closet so using one of the best office chairs for online English teachers is a real privilege.
-Presumably, if you want to find the best office chairs for your online English teaching career then you are a long-time work from home teacher and know how important a comfortable chair can be do your daily comfort levels.
+Ok, so, first of all…I once taught on an upturned bucket in a closet, so using one of the best office chairs for online English teachers is a real privilege.
+Presumably, if you want to find the best office chairs for your online English teaching career, then you are a long-time work-from-home teacher and know how important a comfortable chair can be to your daily comfort levels.

 I taught English online for years on simple chairs with cushions, too.
 It is only recently, that I really dedicated myself to this site as well as to my full-time teaching schedule, that a very comfortable office chair and computer desk began to seem like a crucial investment.

 So, let’s identify some qualities of the best office chairs for online English teachers.
 Or the equivalent: what is the best office chair if you have to sit all day and move your hands (and sometimes legs) to create a dynamic video class?